Vollcode/CV/README.md

  As a Maker, every single day we had to work either with a different person or in a group, and learning quickly the pace of your group and their coding style is essential to a good programming day.
 Being quick to adapt to a new situation has made every day a good working experience.

- While working in banking, I had to go from office to office helping tally their numbers.
+ While working as an accountant, I had to go from office to office helping tally their numbers.
 Some offices received me warmly, others not so much, but they were all different and I had fun meeting so many people and learning how to work together while helping them.
 And even though the experience wasn't always good, my reviews were.

 #### Perseverance